How your wrestling club can survive and thrive in a recession

 JotForm is a reasonable step up if you need more advanced features such as payments or branding the form with your team’s name & colors.
-They charge $29 a month, but offer a 50% discount to nonprofits.
+They have both free and paid plans, and offer a 50% discount to nonprofits.

 If you are interested in extra password security, 1Password is a fantastic password manager which includes functionality for vault sharing without everyone needing an account.
 Prices range from $2.99 to $7.99 per user a month.
 Nonprofit pricing is available for 1Password Teams (50%) and 1Password Business (25%).

 If your all-in-one solution does not include a team website, you have several options depending on the skillset of your organization.

 If you want a website builder that requires no special software or coding skills, here are a few options: